akretion/factur-x/README.rst

 * **facturx-pdfextractxml**: extract the XML file from a Factur-X or Order-X PDF file
 * **facturx-xmlcheck**: check a Factur-X or Order-X XML file against the official XML Schema Definition

-All these commande line tools have a **-h** option that explains how to use them and shows all the available options.
+All these commande line tools have a **--help** option that explains how to use them and shows all the available options.

 Webservice
 ==========

 This project also provides a webservice to generate a Factur-X or Order-X PDF file from a regular PDF file, the XML file and additional attachments (if any).
-This webservice runs on Python3 and uses `Flask <https://www.palletsprojects.com/p/flask/>`_.
+This webservice uses `Flask <https://www.palletsprojects.com/p/flask/>`_.
 To run the webservice, run **facturx-webservice** available in the *bin* subdirectory of the project.
 To query the webservice, you must send an **HTTP POST** request in **multipart/form-data** using the following keys:

 * **pdf** -> PDF file (required)
 * **xml** -> Factur-X or Order-X file (any profile, required)